DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/40 Set a Value Field.md

 To set the value field name, assign it to the **valueField** option.
-Similarly to the [argumentField](/concepts/05%20Widgets/zz%20Common/10%20Data%20Visualization%20Widgets/85%20Charts%20-%20Data%20Binding/30%20Set%20an%20Argument%20Field.md '/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_Data_Binding/Set_an_Argument_Field/') option, **valueField** is set differently depending on the widget in use.
+Similarly to the [argumentField](/concepts/05%20Widgets/zz%20Common/10%20Data%20Visualization%20Widgets/85%20Charts%20-%20Data%20Binding/30%20Set%20an%20Argument%20Field.md '/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_Data_Binding/Set_an_Argument_Field/') option, **valueField** is set differently depending on the UI component in use.

 * **Chart**
 If you have only one series in your chart, specify the **valueField** option within the [series](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/series '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/') object.